Riemann-Roch Theory for Graph Orientations: Introduction

 A limitation of the orientation-based perspective is that the divisor associated to an orientation will always have degree $g-1$.
-In this work, we introduce a generalization of the cycle-cocycle reversal system for investigating {\it partial orientations}, thus allowing for a discussion of divisors with degrees less than $g-1$.
-The {\it generalized cycle-cocycle reversal system} is defined by the introduction of {\it edge pivots}, whereby an edge $(u,v)$ oriented towards $v$ is unoriented and an unoriented edge $(w,v)$ is oriented towards $v$ (see Figure \ref{pivotalcycle-cocyclenoshadow}).
+In this work, we introduce a generalization of the cycle--cocycle reversal system for investigating \textit{partial orientations}, thus allowing for a discussion of divisors with degrees less than $g-1$.
+The \textit{generalized cycle--cocycle reversal system} is defined by the introduction of \textit{edge pivots}, whereby an edge $(u,v)$ oriented towards $v$ is unoriented and an unoriented edge $(w,v)$ is oriented towards $v$ (see Fig.~\ref{pivotalcycle-cocyclenoshadow}).
 Note that edge pivots, as with cycle reversals, leave the divisor associated to a partial orientation unchanged.
-We demonstrate that this additional operation is dynamic enough to allow for a characterization of linear equivalence, that is, we prove that two partial orientations are equivalent in the generalized cycle-cocycle reversal system if and only if the associated divisors are linearly equivalent.
+We demonstrate that this additional operation is dynamic enough to allow for a characterization of linear equivalence.

+\begin{theorem} Two partial orientations are equivalent in the generalized cycle--cocycle reversal system if and only if their associated divisors are linearly equivalent. \end{theorem}

 Moreover, we use edge pivots and cocycle reversals to show that a divisor with degree at most $ g-1$ is linearly equivalent to a divisor associated to a partial orientation or it is linearly equivalent a divisor dominated by a divisor associated to an acyclic partial orientation.
 These results allow us to reduce the study of linear equivalence of divisors of degree at most $g-1$ on graphs to the study of partial orientations.